-- 1. Completed application for admission form. - American College Test (ACT) results and profile.
+- 1. Completed application for admission form. - 2.
+Missouri Minimum Core Curriculum (if graduated after 5/95). - 3.
+American College Test (ACT) results and profile.
 The ACT is required for advisement and course placement purposes.
-Furthermore, new students with enhanced ACT composite scores below 17 can only enroll in 14 credits their first semester. - 3.
-A high school transcript with a minimum of seven semesters of work. - 4.
-High school transcript documenting graduation or General Education Development (GED) equivalency certificate. - 5. \$15 nonrefundable application processing fee (This is a one-time fee required only with the initial application to MWSC.) - 6.
-International students must contact the Admissions Office for additional criteria which include a minimum score of 500 on the Test of English as a Foreign Language (TOEFL).
+Furthermore, new students with enhanced ACT composite scores below 17 can only enroll in 14 credits their first semester. - 4.
+A high school transcript with a minimum of six semesters of work. - 5.
+High school transcript documenting graduation or General Education Development (GED) equivalency certificate. - 6. \$15 nonrefundable application processing fee (this is a one-time fee required only with the initial application to MWSC). - 7.
+International students must contact the Admissions Office for additional criteria which includes a minimum score of 500 on the Test of English as a Foreign Language (TOEFL).
 Deadline for admissions materials from international students is forty-five days prior to the first day of that semester's classes.